Keep the safety of your home or business with authorized personnel secure access

 What is an Access Control System?

-Access control system is one of the most common used system in electronic door control using a card or a magnetic stripe which can be accessed by swiping through a reader on the door.
-These access control systems are used for security purposes.
+ACS provides security by giving flexible control over who is allowed to enter your premises.
+Access control system is one of the most commonly used systems in electronic door control using a card or a magnetic stripe which can be accessed by swiping through a reader on the door.

 Bio metric Access Control System

-Bio metric Access Control System uses fingerprint instead of card system for access.
+Biometric Access Control System uses fingerprint instead of card system for access.
 The Access Control System not only permits entry but also gives the data regarding the entry of persons.
-The Attendance Software can be integrated with any existing payroll software and it gives automatic record of information generated by the Attendance System and this saves time and resources in recording.
+The Attendance Software can be integrated with any existing payroll software, and it gives automatic record of information generated by the Attendance System, and this saves time and resources in recording.
 It increases productivity and profitability for any organization.

 Door Access Control Systems

-An administrator grants access to a person with the settings built inside the administration software and a key which opens all of the doors in a building.
+An administrator grants access to a person with the settings built inside the administration software and a key which opens one or all of the doors in a building.

 Provides High Security

-• Fast and Perfect Authentication (less than 1 sec.)
+Fast and Perfect Authentication (less than 1 sec.)

-• Reduces administrative cost.
+Reduces administrative cost.

 Proximity Access Control System